dcurtis017/travel-twitter-bot/README.md

 #To Do
 - add tags to resources (done)
-- play with indexes
+- play with indexes (done)
-- put python stuff in a separate directory
+- put python stuff in a separate directory (done)
-- make a directory for front end??
+- make a directory for front end?? (done)
-- reduce memory for lambdas
+- reduce memory for lambdas (done)
 - use ssm (done)
-- make functoin parameters correct
+- make functoin parameters correct (done)
-- purge functionality
+- purge functionality (done)
-- get tweet functionality
+- get tweet functionality (done)
+- S3 bucket in cloudformation
+- route53 stuff in cloud formation (for api and client)
 - cost control limits
+- add pagination
+- add retrieve results by date

 # gotchas
 - make sure to save requirements.txt in utf-8